-There are nine sites, one in Arbuckle, two in Colusa, five in Maxwell, and one in Princeton that would accommodate projects of 75 units or more.
-There are another five sites, one in Arbuckle, four in Colusa, and one in Princeton, which would accommodate smaller developments of 24 to 45 units.
-Due to the rural nature of Colusa County, these smaller sites are appropriate for small low income housing complexes as well as for special needs housing, which typically has smaller project sites, or smaller projects targeting the extremely low income groups.
+Due to the rural nature of Colusa County, sites that accommodate 20 or more units are considered appropriate for lower income housing.
+Projects of 20 or fewer units are eligible for the TCAC small project set-aside and projects of 80 or fewer units are eligible for the TCAC rural project set-aside.
+The smaller sites that accommodate 20 to 40 units are appropriate for small low income housing complexes as well as for special needs housing, which typically has smaller project sites, or smaller projects targeting the extremely low income groups.
 Both of these special needs housing types typically require deeper subsidies per unit and, as a result, are often developed as smaller projects.
-There are additional sites that would accommodate small multi-family developments of three to six units; these sites were not included in the inventory of very low and low income sites, but are reflected in Table 3-2 and identified in Appendix B.
+There are additional sites that would accommodate small multi-family developments of three to six units; these sites were not included in the inventory of very low and low income sites in Tables 3-6 and 3-7, but are reflected in Table 3-2 and identified in Appendix B.